aucontraire/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 # Python - Everything is object
 * 0-answer.txt: function would you use to print the type of an object
 * 1-answer.txt: function to get variable identifier
+* 2-answer.txt: do a and b point to the same object?